-By specifying both a single field and also the mime-type for the response content, you can read a single field value that is a multi-media resource.
+If the feature is enabled for the endpoint, you can read a single field that is a multi-media resource by specifying the field and mime-type.

 In this case, the content type of the field value returned matches the mime-type that you specify, and the body of the response is the multi-media resource.